-The team quickly recognized that the LMS and marketing automation solutions could be implemented in parallel in about three months.
+The team quickly recognised that the LMS and marketing automation solutions could be implemented in parallel in about three months.
 While these solutions were being implemented, the association held its inaugural virtual conference in September 2020.

-Considering the pandemic’s devastating effect on clinical providers, including round-the-clock clinical schedules and harrowing patient care, the organization was concerned that nurse practitioners might not participate.
+Considering the pandemic’s devastating effect on clinical providers, including round-the-clock clinical schedules and harrowing patient care, the organisation was concerned that nurse practitioners might not participate.
 However, an audience of over 600 attended the conference to participate in a four-day, multi-session live event that wove primary care topical presentations with hands-on trainings and added opportunities for nurturing community activities.
 It was a needed respite after a year of giving themselves to help others.
-As importantly, it delivered an 93% rating of “good” to “excellent” and delivered considerable net revenue to the organization’s bottom line.
+As importantly, it delivered an 93% rating of “good” to “excellent” and delivered considerable net revenue to the organisation’s bottom line.

-The AMS and LMS solutions went live six months later, proving to be valuable tools to enable the organization’s shift to online learning and to support marketing email efforts, including newsletters, sponsored emails and upcoming events.
+The AMS and LMS solutions went live six months later, proving to be valuable tools to enable the organisation’s shift to online learning and to support marketing email efforts, including newsletters, sponsored emails and upcoming events.

 While the solution implementations were underway, the team was busy cleansing and consolidating data from two legacy systems for import into Salesforce.
 It was critical that data migration efforts be completed for the overall project success.
 Critical nurse practitioner data was imported before the applications went live, and data migrations from historical legacy systems were completed later.

-The newly implemented solutions bring all department data tracking under one umbrella, including member and sponsor management, live and online learning, marketing automation and finance, setting the stage for the organization to continue successfully serving the expanding audience of advanced practice clinicians nationally.
-With technology solutions that are low-code and straightforward to implement, less costly to operate and easier to reconfigure, the organization is positioned to easily adapt to whatever changes the future may bring.
+The newly implemented solutions bring all department data tracking under one umbrella, including member and sponsor management, live and online learning, marketing automation and finance, setting the stage for the organisation to continue successfully serving the expanding audience of advanced practice clinicians nationally.
+With technology solutions that are low-code and straightforward to implement, less costly to operate and easier to reconfigure, the organisation is positioned to easily adapt to whatever changes the future may bring.